hydrococcous/angular-2.0-Setup/README.md

 }
 ```
 ## Add node-module to project
-We need the following modules:
+We need the following modules (necessary):
 * concurrently
 * lite-server
 * typescript